S.Korea lawmaker says Apple, Google not doing enough to comply with app store law

 The law went into effect in September but details of what would constitute compliance are being drafted by the KCC in an enforcement ordinance.

-Apple had told the South Korean government that it was already complying and did not need to change its app store policy, while Google said it plans to allow third-party payment systems in South Korea, but will only reduce its service fee charge to developers by 4 percentage points when users choose an alternative billing system.
+Apple had told the South Korean government that it was already complying and did not need to change its app store policy.
+Google said it planned to allow third-party payment systems in South Korea, but will only reduce its service charge to developers by 4 percentage points when users choose an alternative billing system.

 The tech companies charge developers as much as 30% of their sales in in-app transactions.

-"Frankly, we are not satisfied," lawmaker Jo Seoung-lae who spearheaded the amendment said.
+"Frankly, we are not satisfied...
+Apple's claim that it's already complying is nonsensical," lawmaker Jo Seoung-lae who spearheaded the amendment said.

 "Excessive fees take away developers' chances for innovation ... parliament is to be closely informed as the government drafts detailed regulations to make sure there is accountability," Jo said.